sodabrew/puppet-dashboard/README.markdown

    2. Or install the software using APT or RPM packages.
 See `README_PACKAGES.markdown` for instructions.

-2. Create a `config/database.yml` file to connect your Puppet Dashboard to this new database.
+2. Create a `config/database.yml` file to specify Puppet Dashboard's database configuration.
 Please see the `config/database.yml.example` file for further details about database configurations and environments.
 These files paths are relative to the path of the Puppet Dashboard software containing this `README.markdown` file.

 3. Setup a MySQL database server, create a user and database for use with the Dashboard.
 A rake task can be used to create the database using the configuration specified in your `config/database.yml`.
 You must `cd` into the directory with the Puppet Dashboard software containing this `README.markdown` file before running these commands.
 To create the production database, use: